NickJongens/PowDocker/README.md

 ```

 ## Variables & Docker
-You can add variables to the script that you'd like to be passed through from your docker run command:
+You can add variables to the **script.ps1** that you'd like to be passed through from your docker run command:

-Example:
+Script Variable Example:

 ```
 $clientId = $env:CLIENT_ID